antoniosql/KQL-4-Ninja/README.md

-# KQL_Samples
+# KQL Queries and Guides
   KQL for Azure Sentinel and Azure Log Analytics